innotuyi/laravel-todo/readme.md

-This is simple todos application designed in laravel
+This is simple todos application implemented using laravel